-- 1.3 The Councils have delegated all the necessary decision making powers to enable the Habitat Regulations Executive Committee to operate so as to deliver the identified mitigation measures. - 1.4 In carrying out its role the Habitat Regulations Executive Committee shall, where necessary, act as a competent authority for the purposes of the Conservation of Habitats and Species Regulations 2010. - 1.5 East Devon District Council will be responsible for holding and administering developer contributions and community infrastructure levy receipts and to provide advice and guidance on all financial matters.
-Legal advice and guidance will be agreed between the authorities.

-1.6 In this document the following words have the following meanings:
+- 1.3 The Councils have delegated all the necessary decision making powers to enable the Habitat Mitigation Executive Committee to operate so as to deliver the identified mitigation measures. - 1.4 In carrying out its role the Habitat Mitigation Executive Committee shall, where necessary, act as a competent authority for the purposes of the Conservation of Habitats and Species Regulations 2010. - 1.5 East Devon District Council will be responsible for holding and administering developer contributions and community infrastructure levy receipts and to provide advice and guidance on all financial matters.
+Legal advice and guidance will be provided by each authority. - 1.6 In this document the following words have the following meanings:

-"Chief Executive" means the Chief Executive of a Council and together the "Chief Executives"

-"Committee" means the HREC

-"Council" means East Devon District Council, Exeter City Council or Teignbridge District Council as the context so permits and together "the Councils"

-"Executive" means the Executive or Cabinet of the Councils

-"Proper Officer" means the Democratic Services Manager or Corporate
+- "Chief Executive" means the Chief Executive of a Council and together the "Chief Executives" - "Committee" means the HMEC - "Council" means East Devon District Council, Exeter City Council or Teignbridge District Council as the context so permits and together "the Councils" - "Executive" means the Executive or Cabinet of the Councils - "Proper Officer" means the Democratic Services Manager - "Relevant Council" means the Council at which the next Committee meeting will be held

-Manager, Democratic and Civic Support

-"Relevant Council" means the Council at which the next Committee meeting will be held